ziglang/zig/doc/langref.md

 expression is not known at compile time.

 The result of the function is the result of the expression.

+### @generatedCode(expression) -> @typeOf(expression)

+This function wraps an expression and returns the result of the expression unmodified.

+Inside the expression, code is considered generated, which means that the following compile errors are disabled:

+ * unnecessary if statement error

+The result of the expression is marked as depending on a compile variable.

 ### @ctz(x: T) -> T